nineinchnick/yii-usr/README.md

 * bundled mailer class
 * built-in Hybridauth for logging using social site identities
 * built-in Google Authenticator for two step authentication using one time passwords

-Currently, there is no admin user managment provided and it is not planned.
-The reason for this is that the CRUDs vary much in every project and it should not be time-expensive to create another one for users utilizing interfaces implemented in UserIdentity for this module.
-Actions provided by this module does not require any more authorization than checking if a user is logged in.
-An admin interface on the other hand requires to define auth items to check for access.

 # Installation